mturnerFC/SudokuWizardJS/README.md

 does this by using color gradients.

 ## Canvas.js
-Where lines and curves are drawn on th canvas.
+Where lines and curves are drawn on the canvas.
 Straight lines are, well, straight.
 Curved lines use a quadratic curve (see line 63) with two control points.
 There is some interesting calculations done here.

 ## Constant.js
-This calss contains a number of helpful utility calculation methods used in many places.
+This class contains a number of helpful utility calculation methods used in many places.

 ## HandleFileSelect
 A user can select to load a local file with puzzle data in .sdk format and update the display with initial vales and pencil marks.

 ## SdkFormat.js
-Frm the left menu, a user can load a puzzle that demonstrates a particular solving technique.
+From the left menu, a user can load a puzzle that demonstrates a particular solving technique.
 These files are stored on the server.
 This class contains the AJAX call to get a particular file.